 - Dr Organics in the UK use as much organically grown ingredients as they can and sustainable natural alternatives when that’s not possible.
 All of their products are suitable for vegetarians and cruelty free.
 They’re also free of petro-chemicals such as paraffin and petroleum, genetically modified (GMO) or genetically engineered organisms.
 The preservatives they use are naturally-derived.
 Nothing on their website mentions packaging.

-For more information on the hazards of hair dye and safer brands to consider check out Mamavation’s post on the issue.
+For more information on the hazards of hair dye and safer brands to consider check out Mamavation’s article on the issue.

 When I was trying to go shampoo free I looked into brushes to distribute my natural hair oil down the hair shaft.
 Here were some plastic-free brushes that I came across as part of that research.
 I ended up buying a paddle brush with round wooden pins.
 If I had my chance again I’d get pointed pins instead as the round one make it hard to brush the hair smooth and catch in our hair.